charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 ## Custom Certificate Authority

-In order for server certificates signed by a custom certificate authority attached to Keystone to work properly some additional configuration is required.
+In order for server certificates signed by a custom certificate authority attached to Keystone to work properly, some additional configuration is required.

  * Add CA to client machines that will run `kubectl`.